Jeremiahokorie619/Churn_Data_Analysis_with_Prediction_Model/README.md

 This project aims to demonstrate the seamless use of SQL, Python and Power BI for analyzing customer churn data, training and testing a prediction model and finally reporting findings in a visually appealing way to management

 ### INTRODUCTION
+The company in question is an internet service provider looking to understand why their customers "churn".
-Churn is the term used to describe when a customer of a company chooses to either discontinue their service or patronize a competing company instead for the same service.
+"Churn" is the term used to describe when a customer of a company chooses to either discontinue their service or patronize a competing company instead for the same service.
 There are several reasons why a customer may decide to "churn" and some of these reasons include(but not limited to):

 a.
 Pricing of the Product or service being too high